-(Source: Verma, Kochan and Lansbury 1995:6)
+Source: Verma, Kochan and Lansbury 1995:6

-Comparative studies on national levels face the problem of contradicting trends and data (Rowley & Benson 2002).
+Comparative studies on national levels face the problem of contradicting trends and data (Rowley and Benson 2002).
 For example, within one single country differences in tradition, present economic activity and HR management may be encountered.
-It may be argued that historical, political and cultural factors are the most dominant factors in enduring national differences (Adler 2001; Briscoe 1995; Herkenhoff 2000; Hofstede 2001; Nankervis, Compton & Baird 2002; Patrickson & O'Brien 2001; Pauly & Reich 1997) and they do indeed contribute largely to the formation of government roles and firm strategy, thus necessitating a more detailed discussion of cultural differences between Germany, Singapore, Thailand and Indonesia in a section.
-First, the HRM practices in this framework are compared among the four countries in table 2 and this analysis also relates to the second research question about differences in human resource policies and practices.
+It may be argued that historical, political and cultural factors are the most dominant factors in enduring national differences (Adler 2001; Briscoe 1995; Herkenhoff 2000; Hofstede 2001; Nankervis, Compton and Baird 2002; Patrickson and O"Brien 2001; Pauly and Reich 1997) and they do indeed contribute largely to the formation of government roles and firm strategy, thus necessitating a more detailed discussion of cultural differences between Germany, Singapore, Thailand and Indonesia in another section.

+First, the five HRM practices in the Verma et al (1995) framework are compared among the four countries in table 2 and thereafter a summary of the authors" perspectives are provided.
+This analysis also relates to part of the issue about differences in human resource policies and practices.